Line 426 - Overseas employment tax credit

 Your duties must also have been in connection with a contract (or for the purpose of obtaining a contract) under which your employer carried on a business outside Canada conducting one of the following activities:

 - the exploration for or exploitation of petroleum, natural gas, minerals, or other similar resources;

-- any construction, installation, agricultural, or engineering activity;
+- any construction, installation, agricultural, or engineering activity; or

 Work you performed under an international development assistance program of the Canadian International Development Agency (CIDA) does not qualify for the OETC.

 For more information about this credit, see Interpretation Bulletin IT497, Overseas Employment Tax Credit.

 The OETC is being phased out.
 The percentage of qualifying foreign employment income (QFEI) and the maximum QFEI used in the calculation of the OETC will be reduced as follows: